 Capt Jonny Johnson

-Jonny started sailing in the 1994 on the waters of the Puget Sound.
-He obtained his first U.S Coast Guard Masters License in 1998 and was certified by US Sailing as a Small Boat Sailing Instructor, and a Basic Keelboat Sailing Instructor about the same time.
+Jonny started sailing in 1997 on the waters of the Puget Sound.
+He obtained his first U.S Coast Guard Masters License in 2003 and was certified by US Sailing as a Small Boat Sailing Instructor, and a Basic Keelboat Sailing Instructor about the same time.
 He currently holds a 100 Ton Inland Masters License.

 Capt Gary McIntyre

 Gary has been a sailor for over fifty years, starting on a 16 foot sunfish.
 He has owned sailboats most of his life and currently has a 30 foot Catalina in Oak Harbor.
 Gary obtained his U.S. Merchant Marine Officers License in 2008 when he moved to Whidbey Island.
 When he was the Commodore for Whidbey Island Naval Sailing Association (WINSA), he trained navy personnel for recreational sailing.

 Gary joined the Coupeville Maritime Heritage Foundation in 2016 and has been skippering Suva since that time.
 Contact Captain Mac at firstname.lastname@example.org.

 Capt Mark Saia

 Captain Mark Saia is a founding member of the Coupeville Maritime Heritage Foundation, His sailing experience has taken him from the Pacific Northwest to Maui, and the Eastern Seaboard to to the US and British Virgin Islands.
 Mark holds a USCG 100 Ton rating and is an American Sailing Association (ASA) certified sailing instructor.
 You can contact Mark at email@example.com